Here’s what the occasional poem type is:

 A poem may be shared at a festival meant for a specific holiday, as part of a political speech, at a retirement party as an ode to the departing team member, or for any other number of events ranging from professional to deeply personal.

-Because occasional poems are almost exclusively written for oral delivery, it’s not uncommon for them to employ phonetic techniques such as rhyme, meter, sound repetitions, etc.
+Because occasional poems are so often written for oral delivery, it’s not uncommon for them to employ phonetic techniques such as rhyme, meter, sound repetitions, etc.

-None of these are mandatory, however, and it’s entirely possible for an occasional poem to sound no different than a speech, albeit with more attention to aesthetics.
+None of these are mandatory, however, and it’s entirely possible for an occasional poem to sound no different than a speech, albeit with more attention to aesthetic.

 While knowing your audience is important in all forms of poetry, occasional poetry typically seeks to strike especially deep chords with the target audience.